 September is pear season, so that means that you can find multiple fruits in season at once!

 Munchkey Apple Orchard is located just outside Madison, making it an ideal destination for anyone in the city who wants an authentic farm experience!
 This smaller orchard was established in 2011 and now features 9,000 fruit trees.

-Apple season kicks off in late August here, with varieties like Gala, Blondee, Daybreak Fuji, Crimson Gold, Red Jonagold, Pink Lady, Golden Delicious, Cortland, and Gala.
+Apple season kicks off in late August here, with varieties like Gala, Blondee, Daybreak Fuji, Crimson Gold, Red, Gala, and more.